on Tuesday, September 20, 2022

 Further north, and across the street from the Veteran’s Memorial Park, is Cedar Falls Utilities.
 Outside their entrance you’ll find the eye-catching Double Helix and Standing Stone.
 (E. 14th Street and Waterloo Road)

-Just a few blocks away, in the Cedar Falls Downtown District, you’ll find nine more sculptures tucked along Main Street.
+Just a few blocks away, in the Cedar Falls Downtown District, you’ll find ten more sculptures tucked along Main Street.
+The newest sculpture, Dream House, is located at River Place Plaza at 2nd & State Street.
 Drop Leaf Chicken is a whimsical sculpture that sits outside the Cedar Falls Public Library.
 Sinuate, Ebb Tide, Allure, Tilt Shift, It’s All Relative and Showtime are part of the district’s landscaped seating, giving shoppers a rest between shops.
 On 1st Street, near the Ice House Museum, you’ll find Epic, a large structure representing “an endless river rushing against a timeless earth.”
 At 1st and Main Streets, in Peter Melendy Park, the iconic Gateway to the Trails sculpture is an impressive 18 feet tall and greets visitors to the district and those enjoying Cedar Valley Trails.

 Pick up carryout from your favorite restaurant and enjoy a drive or walking tour of public art.
 And, don’t forget your camera!